 Immunisation is your best defence against influenza.

-The vaccine is usually available from March until the end of July.
+The vaccine is usually available from mid to late March until the end of December, but is recommended before winter.

-The vaccines available in New Zealand during 2016 will provide protection against:
+The trivalent vaccines available in New Zealand during 2017 provide protection against:

 Immunisation if you’re pregnant